jai-sandhu/Assignment3Part1/README.md

 Examples:

-To receive statistics about the Red River on November 19th, 2000:
+To receive statistics about Lake Manitoba on November 19th, 2000:
 ##
     lake/LakeManitoba?date=11-19-2000